srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 ## K8s service deployment

-The final touch is to deploy a test service in our k8s cluster and create a loadbalancer service for it.
-We will use the [Nginx Echo Server](https://hub.docker.com/r/nginxdemos/hello/) that responses with some pod information.
+The final touch is to deploy a test service in our k8s cluster and create a load balancer service for it.
+We will use the [Nginx Echo Server](https://hub.docker.com/r/nginxdemos/hello/) that responds with some pod information.

 ```yaml title="Deployment: HTTP echo service deployment"
 apiVersion: apps/v1